open-telemetry/semantic-conventions/docs/database/database-spans.md

 If a corresponding `{target}` value is not available for a specific operation, the instrumentation SHOULD omit the `{target}`.
 For example, for an operation describing SQL query on an anonymous table like `SELECT * FROM (SELECT * FROM table) t`, span name should be `SELECT`.

-## Sanitization of `db.query.text`

-Sanitization MUST be done by replacing all literals with a placeholder value.
-Such literals include, but are not limited to, String literals, Numeric literals, Date and Time literals, Boolean literals, Interval literals, Binary literals, and Hexadecimal literals.
-The placeholder value SHOULD be `?`, unless it already has a defined meaning in the given database system, in which case the instrumentation MAY choose a different placeholder.

-Placeholders in a parametrized query SHOULD not be sanitized.
-E.g. `where id = $1` can be captured as is, and there is no need to sanitize the value `$1`.

 ## Common attributes

 These attributes will usually be the same for all operations performed over the same database connection.